 Here are 3 important parts that every leader should pay attention to:

-• Understanding what employees are doing – To give honest feedback on work you must have a very clear idea about what your team members are doing.
+- Understanding what employees are doing – To give honest feedback on work you must have a very clear idea about what your team members are doing.
 Tools like Weekdone help you with that by using a clear status reporting system.
 Easy to use status reporting system gives you the basics for giving good feedback.

-• Giving employees feedback – When managing companies or bigger departments, 1-on-1 meeting are just not an option.
+- Giving employees feedback – When managing companies or bigger departments, 1-on-1 meeting are just not an option.
 Luckily, employee feedback can be given with two sentences or with a simple pushing of the “Like” button that lets employees know that you are aware of what they are doing and you approve.

-• Receiving feedback – An important, and often forgotten, part of employee feedback is giving them a chance to weigh in.
+weigh in.
 Employees often have a lot of ideas on how you and your company can help each other to do their work.

 Thanks to Weekdone you can give and receive weekly employee feedback with only a couple of minutes.
-Every week, when employees send in their status report, you can recognize people by liking their items or commenting on them.
+Every week, when employees send in their status report, you can recognize people by liking their items or commenting on t

 In conclusion